govau/service-manual/content/content-strategy/content-management-system/cms-requirements/cms-stakeholders.md

 - developers
 - content designers
 - service designers and product managers
+- SMEs
+- user researchers
-- SME's
+- user experience designers
-- UX people
+- interaction designers
-- SEO people
+- SEO experts
-- CMS support people (may be internal or external)
+- CMS support staff (may be internal or external)
 - anyone in your agency who'll be using the CMS to manage content

 Also consider: